Chapter 10

 10.1 Tutorial: Basic Support For a New Package

-In this tutorial, we will try to show how to provide TeX4ht
+In this tutorial, we will try to show how to provide TeX4ht support for a simple

 LaTeX package.

-file for each package loaded by LaTeX.
+TeX4ht tries to load a special .4ht file for each package loaded by LaTeX.
 This

 special file can contain modifications to commands provided by the package, like